-Split Simple provides a wide range of divorce mediation services to couples in the Chicago area.
-Our attorney-mediators have extensive experience handling divorce matters, and we can help you create a fairer and more effective divorce agreement than is typically achieved through litigation.
+Split Simple provides a wide range of divorce mediation services to couples located in the Chicago area.
+Our attorney-mediators have extensive experience handling divorce matters, and we can help you create a fairer and more effective divorce agreement than is typically achieved through litigation in Chicago.
 By choosing mediation, you will reduce the expense and time associated with the divorce process, allowing you not only to preserve significant financial resources but also begin to heal and move forward with your life.

 You can learn more about your divorce mediation options by speaking to our attorney-mediators in person.
 Please call 855-665-9920 today to schedule a free consultation at one of our Chicago offices.

 What Is Divorce Mediation?

 Divorce mediation is an alternative to a contested, litigated divorce that can be an ideal option for couples who are willing to proceed down a path of working together in a collaborative process.
 During divorce mediation, you and your spouse will work with a neutral third party, called a mediator, who will guide you through the process of crafting your divorce agreement.

 Your attorney-mediator doesn't represent either party in the divorce and doesn't have the power to make binding decisions.
 Instead, it's best to view your mediator as a facilitator who will help you and your spouse more collaboratively resolve the issues in dispute at the negotiating table.
 Ultimately, this is the best way to create an agreement that is fair and sensible for both parties.